You can choose from a number of audio and visual options when planning a funeral service at York Crematorium.

 If you're conducting a service or speaking at a funeral in York Crematorium, please be aware that:

-- there's a microphones on the lectern in both the White Rose chapel, and The Ebor Chapel
+- there's a microphone on the lectern in both the White Rose chapel, and The Ebor Chapel

 - if you move away from the lectern while speaking the system will not pick up your voice, and it will not be recorded